JoseRoca/WinFBX/docs/Databases/ODBC Classes/CODBCStmt Class.md

 # <a name="Constructors"></a>Constructors

-Allocates an statement handle.
+Allocates a statement handle.
 A statement handle provides access to statement information, such as error messages, the cursor name, and status information for SQL statement processing.

 ```
 CONSTRUCTOR COdbcStmt (BYVAL pDbc AS COdbc PTR)